Visit our Re-post guidelines

 Postnatal probiotic and prebiotic treatment is safe and increases resistance to respiratory infections during the first 2 years of life.

 Did you like this information?
 You can download a PDF with 254 studies relevant to probiotics, linked back to the original citation on the National Library of Medicine, at our downloadable document store.
 Reminder: Professional can download all $11,000 worth of these PDFs.
 Not a member yet?
-Take a look at the upgraded service here.
+Take a look at our membership options here.